[The original title of this article — which article was not written by me, but endorsed by me — is “The Regulative Principle of the Gospel.” –CD]

-[These are the fashionable wine-tasters, fetching essential gospel wine from their take-it-or-leave-it wine cellar.
+[These are the fashionable wine-tasters, fetching essential gospel wine from their optional-gospel-doctrine wine cellar.
 They contentedly swirl and sip the efficacious atonement of Jesus Christ in their golden goblet.
 But once you say, as Paul does, that the efficacious atonement of Christ is a life-and-death issue, then these Calvinist Connoisseurs will forcefully spew out this sweet gospel wine as a galling concoction, a sectarian SKANDALON, and downright foolishness (1 Corinthians 1:17-31). –CD]

 They thought that adding their own ideas – their own works – to the equation would be acceptable to God.
 They thought that God would be tolerant of other ways, as long as the other ways were sincere.
 They did not believe the gospel.
 Yet what do many, if not most, who say they hold to the Regulative Principle of Worship think of those who try to add their own works to the work of Christ?
 They consider at least some of them to be their brothers and sisters in Christ.

 “Oh, they may be a little inconsistent in their doctrine, but they really sincerely love Jesus and try to serve him the best they can,”